drizzt165/Ocean-Bot/README.md

 ## Discord Bot Token
 Change the name of ".env_sample" to ".env" and fill in your data for each field.

-MUST have a bot TOKEN and PREFIX for bot to operate.
+MUST have a bot TOKEN to operate.
+You can create a bot and find this using the discord developer portal.

 ## Setting up environment